robolab-pavia/slr-kit/README.md

 Optional:

-- `--additional-terms FILENAME [FILENAME ...], -T FILENAME [FILENAME ...]`
-                      Additional keywords files
-- ` --acronyms ACRONYMS, -a ACRONYMS` TSV files with the approved acronyms
+- `--text-column | -t TARGET_COLUMN`: Column in preproc_file to process.
+If omitted 'abstract_lem' is used.
+- `--title-column TITLE`: Column in preproc_file to use as document title.
+If omitted 'title' is used.
 - `--topics TOPICS`       Number of topics.
 If omitted 20 is used
 - `--alpha ALPHA`         alpha parameter of LDA.
 If omitted "auto" is used
 - `--beta BETA`           beta parameter of LDA.
 If omitted "auto" is used
-- `--no_below NO_BELOW   Keep tokens which are contained in at least this number of documents.
+- `--no_below NO_BELOW`   Keep tokens which are contained in at least this number of documents.
 If omitted 20 is used
 - `--no_above NO_ABOVE`   Keep tokens which are contained in no more than this fraction of documents (fraction of total corpus size, not an absolute number).
 If omitted 0.5 is used
 - `--seed SEED`           Seed to be used in training
-- `--ngrams`              if set use all the ngrams
 - `--model`               if set, the lda model is saved to directory `<outdir>/lda_model`.
 The model is saved with name "model".
 - `--no-relevant`        if set, use only the term labelled as keyword